ietf-wg-cellar/matroska-specification/matroska_security.md

 must not cause the Matroska Writer to misbehave, as this might allow an attacker access to transcoding gateways.

-As an audio and visual container format, a Matroska file or stream will potentially encapsulate numerous byte streams created with a variety of codecs.
+As an audio/video container format, a Matroska file or stream will potentially encapsulate numerous byte streams created with a variety of codecs.
 Implementers will need to consider the security considerations of these encapsulated formats.